Market

 SECRETARIAL AUDITORS' APPOINTMENT

-In compliance with Regulation 24A of the Listing Regulations and Section 204 of the Companies Act, 2013 read with rules thereto,
+the Listing Regulations and Section 204 of the Companies Act, 2013 read with rules thereto, based on the recommendations of the

-Company Secretaries, (FCS 3736; CP 7433) as the Secretarial Auditors for a term of 5 consecutive years i.e. from FY 2025-26 till
+as the Secretarial Auditors for a term of 5 consecutive years i.e. from FY 2026-27 till FY 2030-31, subject to the approval of the

-FY 2029-30, subject to the approval of the members of the Company.
-A resolution to this effect is included in the notice of the
+members of the Company.
+A resolution to this effect is included in the notice of the ensuing Annual General Meeting, which may

-ensuing Annual General Meeting, which may kindly be referred for more details.
+kindly be referred for more details.

 SECRETARIAL AUDIT REPORT

-The Board had appointed M/s Deepak Bansal & Associates, Company Secretaries, to conduct Secretarial Audit of the Company.
+M/s Deepak Bansal & Associates, Company Secretaries, has submitted Secretarial Audit Report for the financial year ended March

-Audit Report is self-explanatory and does not require any further comments from the Board of Directors.
+Annexure B”.
+The Secretarial Audit Report is self-explanatory and does not require any

-As required by Regulation 24A (1) of the SEBI (LODR) Regulations, 2015, a secretarial audit report for the financial year ended
+As required by Regulation 24A (1) of the SEBI (LODR) Regulations, 2015, a Secretarial audit report for the financial year ended

-March 31, 2025 for its material unlisted subsidiary company, namely Modi Biotech Private Limited is also annexed herewith as
+March 31, 2026 for its material unlisted subsidiary Company, namely Modi Biotech Private Limited received from M/s Rahul G &

-Annexure-B. The Secretarial Audit Report is self-explanatory and does not require any further comments from the Board of
+does not require any further comments from the Board of Directors.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP)

-During the year under review, there is no change in the directorship of the company.
+During the year under review, there is no change in the Directorship of the company.

-Pursuant to the provisions of section 152 of the Companies Act, 2013, Mr. Anil Modi, Chairman & Managing Director, retires by
+Pursuant to the provisions of section 152 of the Companies Act, 2013, Mrs. Aditi Modi (DIN:01786037), Whole Time Director,

 The information as required to be disclosed under regulation 36(3) of the SEBI Listing Regulations, 2015 and Secretarial Standard